United States Lines: Expansion and bankruptcy

 With a government subsidy for her construction, United States entered service in 1952.
 She holds the record as the largest ocean liner built in the United States and the fastest ocean liner ever built.
 She immediately set transatlantic speed records, capturing the Blue Riband from Queen Mary.
 But competition from airliners brought the glory days to an end; in 1964, America was sold to Chandris Line, and United States was withdrawn from service in 1969.
-She is presently docked along the Delaware River in South Philadelphia.

 After the termination of passenger services, United States Lines continued to operate as a container ship line, being bought by containerization pioneer Malcom McLean in 1978.
 By the 1980s, the line operated 43 vessels and was a leader in international shipping.
 It spent over US$1 billion in rapidly expanding its fleet and acquiring two competitors, Moore-McCormack Lines and Delta Steamship Lines.
 In expectation of a worldwide surge in oil prices, United States Lines borrowed heavily to construct a new class of 12 fuel-efficient container ships known as the Jumbo Econships that, at over 57,000 gross tons, were the largest cargo ships yet built.
 Just as the new vessels were delivered, international freight rates fell and oil prices collapsed to near historic lows.
 The giant and slow Econships left United States Lines overcapacity, deeply in debt, and unable to compete with faster ships that were once again economically viable.
 Straining under the debt accumulated by the fleet expansion, the company filed for bankruptcy on 24 November 1986 in one of the largest bankruptcies in US history at the time.
 Most of the vessels were sold to pay creditors and in the reorganization plan filed on 5 July 1988, the company was formally liquidated by 1992.